Data-Science-NDegree-MRusso/DSND-P5-Recommendation-Engine/Recommendation_engine_writeup.md

 # Recommendation Engine Project
-The goal of this project is to analyze the interactions that users have with articles on the IBM Watson Studio platform, and then create a recommendation engine to make suggestion to users about new articles they might like.
+The goal of this project is to analyze the interactions that users have with articles on the IBM Watson Studio platform, and then explore several recommendation strategies to make suggestion to users about new articles they might like.

 The projecte is completed as a Jupyter notebook available [here](./Recommendations_with_IBM.ipynb): in it we can distinguish V different sections, that will be described in more detail here in the following.
 The notebook was originally provided by Udacity, and each section included a list of questions and tasks that have been now completed.
 The original template also